-If your landlord is refusing to repair your rental property, contact us at Ashmans Solicitors for a free initial enquiry.
+If your housing association or council is refusing to repair your rental property, contact us at Ashmans Solicitors for a free initial enquiry.
 We represent tenants across England and Wales.
 We can help you make a no win no fee claim for your damages.

 What is a property in disrepair?

 Not all rental properties are of the same standard.
 Some are in a much better condition than others.
 But just because a door is missing a handle, or a carpet has stains on it, does not necessarily mean that the property is in a state of disrepair.

 So, what is a property in disrepair?

 Really, it is any defect that makes a property unfit or unsafe for human habitation.
 It is more than basic maintenance or cosmetic issues.
 A housing disrepair is something that makes the property unsuitable for tenants to live in.

 The laws in England and Wales are designed to protect tenants against rogue landlords and poor housing conditions.
 Under the law, a landlord has various repair responsibilities.
 Specifically, they are responsible for: